Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - 1 or more redstone torches

-Reference to the picture below.
-However large your table will be, break that many floor blocks.
-If the table is only two blocks side by side, break two floor blocks.
-Then break one more block deep, and place a redstone torch.
-Then place your piston above it.
-The piston will eject, and create a table-esque figure.
-Repeat this process if making the table larger.
+- Reference the picture above.
+Determine how large your table will be, then break that many floor blocks.
+If the table is only 2 blocks side by side, break 2 floor blocks.

 What house would be complete without a fireplace?
-It gives a slight edge of class to your house.
-It says, "Hey, I worked hard to break these blocks and build this house, why not give myself a fireplace?"
-That's fine and dandy and all, just be careful if making a wooden house.
-Fireplaces can go terribly wrong, and result in the burning down of your beautiful home.
-Here's what you need:
+It gives a slight edge of class to your dwelling.
+It says, "Hey, I worked hard to break these blocks and build this house, so I deserve some ambiance."
+That's all fine and dandy, just be careful if your house is made out of wood.
+A fireplace can easily burn down a wooden house if built incorrectly.

 - Netherrack blocks